thinzaroo/wqd7001_group_project/presentation/presentation.md

 <div class="header"><b>4.
 Analysis by sector</b></div>
 <div class="content">Analysis can be made per sector.
 You can choose: Daily closing price, Price Trend or Rate of change
 <br/>
-Furthermore, additional reference line can be added to check whether the Movement Control Orders (MCO) or the announcement of vaccine affect the market performance.
+Furthermore, additional reference line can be added to check how the Movement Control Orders (MCO) or the announcement of vaccine affect the market performance.
 </div>
 </div>